MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

 ms.reviewer: v-brycho
 ---

-# Create a store with the Dynamics 365 Connected Store mobile app
+# Create a store with the Dynamics 365 Connected Store (public preview) mobile app

-After you [prepare your network and install Azure Stack Edge](ase-install.md), you’re ready to create a store with the Dynamics 365 Connected Store mobile app.
+After you [prepare your network and install Azure Stack Edge](ase-install.md), you’re ready to create a store with the Microsoft Dynamics 365 Connected Store (public preview) mobile app.

 ## Create a store